 - National Herbalists Association Australia – an association promoting the registration of Naturopaths

-Prior to working in clinical practice I worked in the area of neutraceutical research and development, which entailed detailed research and analysis of raw herbal and nutritional ingredients and thinking up creative ways of making new products.
-This was a great place to learn how to help my clients because I learnt that quality ingredients are essential for beneficial outcomes, and this factor is as important as the evidence for the ingredient.
+Prior to working in clinical practice, I worked in the area of nutraceutical research and development, which entailed detailed research and analysis of raw herbal and nutritional ingredients and thinking up creative ways of making new products.
+This was a great place to learn how to help my clients because I learned that quality ingredients are essential for beneficial outcomes, and this factor is as important as the evidence for the ingredient.
 I have also owned and run a successful online natural and organic skin care store.
 I moved on from this area 5 years ago to focus on clinical practice, where I can help clients more effectively.
 I am still very passionate about quality natural skin care and the use of sustainable ingredients, and I regularly review new natural products on my blog.